 BATH AND STONEHENGE

-Our first trip is to the cathedral town of Bath and the neighbouring UNESCO world heritage site of Stonehenge.
-If we have sufficient time we will also be visiting a second world heritage site, the Neolithic stone circle at Avebury, 24 miles north of Stonehenge.
+A common trip offered by our London Center staff is to the cathedral town of Bath, coupled with a trip to the neighboring UNESCO world heritage site of Stonehenge and the Neolithic stone circle at Avebury (24 miles north of Stonehenge).
 We will challenge you with this comparison: Avebury is to Stonehenge as a cathedral is to a parish church.
-We will also be seeing Glastonbury Abby and town as well as Wells Cathedral, Bishop’s Palace, & Vicars’ Close – the oldest continually inhabited street in Europe.
+We will see Glastonbury Abby as well as Wells Cathedral, Bishop’s Palace, and Vicars’ Close – the oldest continually inhabited street in Europe.

 STRATFORD UPON AVON

-This trip is an overnight visit to Stratford-upon-Avon and includes a visit to Warwick Castle, a ticket to the current RSC’s (Royal Shakespeare Company) production of Love’s Labour’s Lost, accommodation in a bed and breakfast hotel [full English breakfast included] in Stratford-upon-Avon, entry to Holy Trinity Church, Shakespeare's burial place, a talk on Shakespeare's life in Stratford, a brief walking tour of Stratford and, on the return, there is a two hour stop in England’s oldest university town, Oxford.
+This trip is an overnight visit to Stratford-upon-Avon which includes a visit to Warwick Castle; a ticket to a current RSC’s (Royal Shakespeare Company) production; accommodation in a bed and breakfast in Stratford-upon-Avon; entry to Holy Trinity Church; Shakespeare's burial place; a talk on Shakespeare's life in Stratford; a brief walking tour of Stratford; and, on the return, there is a two hour stop in Oxford - England’s oldest university town.

-This is a one-day, action-packed trip.
+This is usually a one-day, action-packed trip.
 One of the main attractions on the Wales trip is Caerphilly Castle.
 It was built between 1268 and 1271 and is the second largest Castle in Great Britain (after Windsor Castle).
-You will experience lunch in the vibrant Capital City of Cardiff where innovative architecture sits alongside historical buildings.
-On the journey we will be passing through Rhondda Valley heritage site and Taff Valley (the Rhondda Valley is associated chiefly with the Industrial Revolution).
-On this day trip you will get to get to experience both contemporary Wales and the historical heritage of the country.
+You may have lunch in the vibrant Capital City of Cardiff, where innovative architecture sits alongside historic buildings.
+On the journey, we will pass through Rhondda Valley heritage site and Taff Valley (the Rhondda Valley is associated chiefly with the Industrial Revolution) and you will get to get to experience both contemporary Wales and the historical heritage of the country.

-The final trip of the Spring 2015 Semester will be to Edinburgh, the capital city of Scotland.
-During the trip, we will visit Edinburgh Castle which receives over a million visitors a year.
-The Castle has over one thousand years of history and sits upon the famous Edinburgh rock.
-We will visit the Scottish Parliament as well as climbing Arthur’s Seat, Edinburgh’s awesome dormant volcano!
+During this trip, we will visit Edinburgh Castle, which sits upon the famous Edinburgh rock and welcomes over a million visitors a year.
+We will also visit the Scottish Parliament and will climb Arthur’s Seat, Edinburgh’s awesome dormant volcano!
 Walking tours of the Old Town and New Town are another highlight of this trip.
-Edinburgh's Old Town is a labyrinth of cobbled streets, narrow alleyways and hidden courtyards, all amazingly well preserved and steeped in the city's history.
-The New Town, in contrast, is inspired by the lofty ideals of the Scottish Enlightenment, with its neat and ordered grid and its broad streets which boast spectacular neoclassical and Georgian architecture.
-And what would a trip to Scotland be without experiencing an authentic Gaelic Ceilidh?!
-A ceilidh is a traditional Gaelic gathering involving Gaelic folk music and traditional dancing.
+Edinburgh's Old Town is a labyrinth of cobbled streets, narrow alleyways, and hidden courtyards - all amazingly well preserved and steeped in the city's history.
+The New Town, in contrast, is inspired by the lofty ideals of the Scottish Enlightenment with its neat and ordered grid and its broad streets which boast spectacular Neo-Classical and Georgian architecture.
+And what would a trip to Scotland be without experiencing an authentic Gaelic Ceilidh?
+(A ceilidh is a traditional Gaelic gathering involving Gaelic folk music and traditional dancing.)